thejijogeorge/my_gamelibrary/README.md

 # Game Library — Server Deployment Guide

-A personal game aggregator that pulls games from Steam, Epic Games, and GOG with GeForce NOW streaming integration.
+A personal game aggregator that pulls games from Steam, Epic Games, and GOG with GeForce NOW streaming integration, game status tracking, and sorting/filtering options.
 Deploy to your own server with Docker.

 ## 📋 Prerequisites

 - **Docker & Docker Compose** installed on your server
 - **IGDB API credentials** (Twitch Client ID & Secret) — [Get them free](https://dev.twitch.tv/console/apps)
-- **Game library Excel file** (from local export)
+- **Game library Excel file** (in the format specified below)
 - Server with at least **2GB RAM** and **5GB storage**

 ---